 Ohana House at Fern Grotto Inn

-I felt like family as soon as stepped up to the front door of this beautiful house.
+I felt like family as soon as stepped up to the front door of the beautiful Ohana house.
 The spacious U-shaped family cottage features three bedrooms, each with their own bathroom.
 The cottage sleeps six people very comfortably.

 Each bedroom is in a different part of the house, so privacy is maximized.
 The bedrooms have their own televisions, AC controls and fans.
 You can set your own level of comfort.
 The interior furnishings are complete with local touches of Hawaiian design, including quilts, sculptures and paintings.